matas234/Shanten-Calculator---Riichi-Mahjong/README.md

 ## Shanten calculor
 This is my implementation of a riichi mahjong shanten calculator in Python.
-The algorithm employs a recursive depth-first search on the different suits of the hand to find the optimal "split".
+The algorithm employs a recursive depth-first search with memoization on the different suits of the hand to find the optimal "split".
 Note, the honours are trivial as they can only form pairs and triplets.
 Once the "split" has been found, the problem is trivial as there is a "simple" formula for the shanten (see: https://riichi.wiki/Shanten).
 The formula doesnt account for pair presence though so there is a +1 when (taatsus + pairs >= 5 - groups) and (no pair).